microsoft/browsecloud/README.md

 [Try out BrowseCloud on a demo data of definitions from the English dictionary here.](https://aka.ms/browsecloud-demo)

+]If you're a Microsoft FTE, try out our full site, which supports creating your own visualizations with your own data set.](https://aka.ms/browsecloud)

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process